 One of the best ways to do this is by creating coaching maps for each stage of the sales process and then developing tools or exercises that the sales manager can select to coach their reps in different areas.
 For example, to coach reps who are struggling to define their value proposition to a customer, Sam can set up an exercise where the rep can record themselves doing a pitch and this can then be reviewed by the sales manager in the coaching session.
 By setting up a range of tools and exercises like this, the sales manager can then easily implement a structured coaching plan for individual reps.

 Ref: Tamara Schenk webinar on “How to equip your sales managers”

 With sales managers free to coach on more complex issues, and sales reps’ skill gaps being addressed, there should be a marked change in win rates and sales results.
 In fact, CSO Insights research indicates that 62.4% of reps will make a plan if there’s a formal plan in place compared to just 53.1% where there’s no coaching plan.
 Furthermore, an additional 10% of quota will be achieved when a formal plan is in place, which is a great quick win for Sam.

 3. Create a sales enablement framework

-The final thing that Sam can do in his first few months on the job is to create a robust sales enablement framework.
+The final thing that Sam can do in his first few months on the job is to create a robust data driven sales enablement framework.
 This involves looking at what the sales reps and managers must do in their roles at every stage of the sales process, identify what they need to be able to complete these tasks effectively.

 The framework should cover everything from the type of sales collaterals they need, to the tools and technology they use to complete their job.
 Once Sam has mapped this out for each part of the sales process, he should then ask himself whether the sales reps (and managers) have enough information at each stage of the process to have a meaningful discussion with a prospect.
 If he concludes that they don’t, then he will need to identify what is required to fill that gap and enable the sales rep.